bcidmora/CLSanalysis/README.md

     2. f: hdf5 File.
 Contains the multihadron correlation functions.
     3. f1: hdf5 File.
 Contains the single hadron correlation functions data.
     4. weight_raw: 'dat' file or 'txt' file that contains the reweighting factors.
 Notice they must be organized such that each column has a reweighting factor and each row corresponds to a gauge config.
     5. name: list.
-List of irreps contained in f.
+List of irreps contained in f (Multihadrons).
     6. name1: list.
-List of irreps contained in f1.
+List of irreps contained in f1 (single hadrons).
     7. listTMaxSingleHads: array.
 This is the array that has the tmax for which the fitting will be done.
 You can look at the effective masses to change this.
 The order goes as the irreps go.
     8. listTMaxMultiHads: array of arrays.
 This array is similar to the above one, but the tmax for each irrep includes the tmax of each of the eigenvalues.
     9. singleTMinsFitPlots: this is a list of tmins to do plot later.
 This should be modified once you choose which tmins are better for each hadron/irrep.